Trails at Strouds Run State Park

 Thunderbunny Trail (bicycle)

-This is a new trail built especially for bicycle use.
-It starts from the Pioneer Cemetery Trail Head and extends along the ridge sides to the north end of the campground, crossing the Homestead Trail along the way.
+This is a trail built especially for bicycle use.
+It starts from the Pioneer Cemetery Trail Head and extends along the ridge sides to the north end of the campground, crossing the Vista Point Trail along the way, and then crossing State Park Road at 2.5 miles -- 4.0 Km -- to ascend the ridge to Scatter Ridge Road.

 Horse Trails